MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 ### Acronyms and abbreviations

-Acronyms can vary in different languages because they usually follow the order of the words they expand to, or because the translation for the source is a difference word sequence.
+Acronyms can vary in different languages because they usually follow the order of the words they expand to, or because the translation for the source is a different word sequence.
 For example, the French equivalent acronym for "DTP" is "PAO" (from the translation "Publication assistée par ordinateur").
 The abbreviations for single words can differ as well.
 For example, the abbreviation for the French word "gigaoctet" (French for "gigabyte") is "Go".
-The Microsoft Style Guides for different languages often include a list of abbreviations that are different that language.
-See [Microsoft Language Portal](https://www.microsoft.com/Language/StyleGuides?rtc=1).
+The Microsoft Style Guides for different languages often include a list of abbreviations that are different in that language.
+See the [Microsoft Language Portal](https://www.microsoft.com/Language/StyleGuides?rtc=1).

 ### Excluded terms (vulgarities, sensitive terms)